Build Your XC Team’s Summer Base with Precision

 There is no “magic number,” but a safe rule of thumb for high schoolers is:

 The goal is to increase volume gradually.
-Use our generator above to calculate a safe progression based on your current fitness.
+Use the generator above to calculate a safe progression based on your current fitness.

 Should I do speed workouts in the summer?